gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - The Node-specific render/build tests now run under `node --test` instead of the Deno test runner.
 - The router utility tests now run under `node --test` instead of the Deno test runner as well.
 - The general HTMLisp render/parser test suites now mostly run under `node --test` as well, with the isolated LaTeX parser suites left on Deno for now.
+- The npm package build helpers now run through a Node/esbuild path instead of `dnt`.
 - The package-root runtime exports now point to the Node API surface.
 - The quality gate now verifies that the Node CLI can build the repository.